kolach/transactions/README.md

 ```

+The User ID (user_id) is set as the partition key in an attempt to evenly distribute incoming transactions across DynamoDB shards.
+The Timestamp (ts) is used as a sort key.

+Together, they form a primary key.
+Should there be any concern that transactions with the same user ID and timestamp (in microseconds) might exist, the design can accommodate this by making the sort key a composite key of the timestamp and the unique transaction ID (tr_id).
-User ID (user_id) is set as partition in attempt to evenly distribute incoming transactions across dynamodb shards.
+User ID (user_id) is set as partition key in attempt to evenly distribute incoming transactions across dynamodb shards.
 Timstamp (ts) is used as a sort key.

-Together they form a primary key.
-Should there be any concern that there can exist transactions with same
-user ID and timestamp (in microseconds) the design can accomodate it with making sort key as composition key
-of typestamp and the unique transaction ID (tr_id).

 ## Project structure